KtorZ/_blog_/_posts/2015-11-12-rest_for_representational_state_transfer.markdown

 ### Which one?

 Both strategies are equivalent to me.
-However, the second one allow the client to transfer only one piece of information which could seemly be placed in the `Authorization` HTTP header.
+However, the second one allows the client to transfer only one piece of information which could seemly be placed in the `Authorization` HTTP header.
 Furthermore, this makes sense as this header was initially dedicated to that purpose.

 ## Conclusion
 Having a RESTful API requires some constraints and standards to adopt.
 Also, the token's management is under the client responsability, meaning that if the client isn't secure then the app is compromised.
-Though this isn't inherent to that protocol.
+Though, this isn't inherent to that protocol.
 It would be the same with any kind of authentication.
 This way of authentication and architecture gives nevertheless the opportunity to build a completely stateless RESTful API - awesome.